ckcr4lyf/saxrag.com/_posts/2023-12-28-Fangchuan.md

 ![Zoomed in on the Friendship Bridge](https://assets.saxrag.com/hunchun/bridge.jpg)

 After spending about 15 minutes at the top just looking around and stuff (and buying a fridge magnet), I decided to head back down.
 There is a museum somewhere in the middle of the tower as well, though I wasn't too interested.
-After waiting for the rest of thr group to turn up, we began our uneventful journey back.
+After waiting for the rest of the group to turn up, we began our uneventful journey back.
 Everyone seemed a bit tired, and I don't blame them considering they even had an early morning train rice into Hunchun.
 The bus dropped everyone (except me) off at the railway station so they could head back, while I rode back to the tour group's hub in the middle of town.

 ![Bus on road](https://assets.saxrag.com/hunchun/bus_road.jpg){: height="500" }
 _Driving back on the wide, empty roads_